theoldreader/api/README.md

 - Starring & tagging items
 - Social features
+- OAuth

 ### Authentication

 All requests you will be sending to the API should be authenticated by a token.

+Please note that The Old Reader allows users to sign in via OAuth (Google or Facebook), but the only way to get an API token for a now is to set password in settings and use it for authentication.

 #### Getting a token